All classes are now full for the 2019-2020 school year. Information about our Fall 2020 classes will be posted later this summer. Please check back!

 Special Opportunity for Male Students

-Male dancers should enroll in a normal Preparatory class and then will have the opportunity to attend an additional complimentary all-boys class held on Saturdays from 12:00-12:45pm.
+Male dancers should enroll in a normal Preparatory class and then will have the opportunity to attend an additional complimentary all-boys class.
 The complimentary all-boys class is only available to those who are also enrolled in a normal Preparatory class.
+After enrolling, parents of male dancers will be contacted regarding the all-boys class schedule.

 All students enrolled in Preparatory Ballet will have the opportunity to sign-up to participate in the Nutcracker.
-The registration period for Nutcracker will be in September and registration must be completed in person at the NAYB front desk.
+The registration period for Nutcracker will be in September and registration must be completed in person at the Project Ballet front desk.
 There are a limited number of spots available for the Nutcracker and all spots will be filled on a first-come, first-serve basis.
 The cost to participate in the Nutcracker is $100, which must be paid at the time of Nutcracker registration.
 Practices for the Nutcracker will be on Saturday afternoons starting in October.
 A full list of Nutcracker policies and procedures will be handed out at the first class so you can have a chance to review them before Nutcracker registration opens.
-Our Nutcracker performances are on December 7 & 8, 2019 at the Embassy Theater.

 Preparing My Child for Class